 How to drop one or multiple columns from Dataframe

-Pandas DataFrame is a two-dimensional labeled data structure with columns of potentially different data-types.
-Pandas DataFrame drop() method remove rows or columns by specifying label names and corresponding axis (0 for rows and 1 for columns.), or by specifying directly index or column names.
+The Pandas DataFrame is a versatile data structure that can handle two-dimensional labeled data with columns of different data types.
+The drop() method allows you to remove rows or columns by specifying the label names and the corresponding axis (0 for rows and 1 for columns) that you want to drop, or you can directly specify the index or column names to be removed.

 import pandas as pd import numpy as np df = pd.DataFrame() df['Name'] = ['John', 'Doe', 'Bill'] df['Promoted'] = [True, False,True] df['Marks'] = [82, 38, 63] df